YousefSedik/Dot-Courses/README.md

 # Dot Course

-Dot Course is a E-Learning platform, you can buy course or request access to an instructor on Dot Cours!
+Dot Course is a E-Learning platform, you can buy course or request access to an instructor on Dot Course!

 - Easy To Use